patternfly/patternfly-react/packages/react-charts/src/components/ResizeObserver/examples/resizeObserver.md

 ```

 ### Responsive stack chart with reducible axis tick labels

+This demonstrates how to use a `ResizeObserver` to update the chart's width, while its height remains fixed.
+In this example, `fixLabelOverlap` is used to dynamically adjust the number of axis tick labels.

 ```js
 import React from 'react';
 import { Chart, ChartAxis, ChartBar, ChartStack, ChartTooltip, getResizeObserver } from '@patternfly/react-charts';